Last Updated on May 29, 2025 by Hannah Stephenson

 It’s beautiful

-Probably the biggest advantage of living in Cape Town is that it’s an incredibly beautiful city.
-You can see either a mountain or the ocean pretty much anywhere you go… and often, you can see both.
+Cape Town is an incredibly beautiful city.
+You can see either a mountain or the ocean pretty much anywhere you go… and often, you can see both!

 All of this natural beauty (plus the excellent weather) is very conducive to an active, outdoor lifestyle.
 You can go for a hike in the morning, and then spend the afternoon on the beach.

-I’ll get into this more later on, but to give you an overview: you can rent a 2-bed, furnished apartment in one of the best neighbourhoods in town from R16,000 per month (£800), and obviously rent a room for about half the price of that.
-Not too shabby!
+I’ll get into this more later on, but to give you an overview: you can rent a 2-bed, furnished apartment in one of the best neighbourhoods in town from R16,000 per month (£800) and rent a room for even less.

 Laidback lifestyle